SAP/ui5-tooling/docs/Guidelines.md

 ## Git Guidelines
 ### No Merge Commits
-Please use [rebase instead of merge](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) to update a branch to the latest master.
+Please use [rebase instead of merge](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) to update a branch to the latest main.
 This helps keeping a clean commit history in the project.

 ### Commit Message Style
 #### Commit Summary